-Dr. Kannan Krishna, Chief of the Air and Site Assessment and Climate indicators Branch (ASACIB) at the Office of Environmental Health Hazard Assessment (OEHHA) of California Environmental Protection Agency, will reflect the ground-breaking work over the past 30 years in the area of chemical structure property relationships and PBPK modeling and the current thinking about way forward.
+Please join us for our next webinar on November 9 at 11am ET by Dr. Kannan Krishnan, Chief of the Air and Site Assessment and Climate indicators Branch (ASACIB) at the Office of Environmental Health Hazard Assessment (OEHHA) of California Environmental Protection Agency.
+He will take us through the journey of his lab’s work on chemical structure-property relationships for PBPK modeling – filled with ground-breaking findings, failures punctuated by lessons learnt and ideas for moving forward.
+What you’ll learn:

 - Usefulness, limitations and possible future directions regarding the approaches based on chemical structure, molecular properties, and physicochemical properties to parameterize PBPK models for organic chemicals.